colugomusic/clog/README.md

 - [boost stable_vector](https://www.boost.org/doc/libs/1_81_0/doc/html/container/non_standard_containers.html#container.non_standard_containers.stable_vector)
   Implemented as a node container or something.

 In my opinion reference stability is not particularly important as you can just store indices instead and use those to access your data.
 I promise they really are indices so accessing an element is fast.
-You can even store the iterators if you want since they are never invalidated.
+You can even store the iterators if you want since, like indices, they are never invalidated for the lifetime of the stable_vector.

 There are many ways of implementing this kind of container.
 This one has some specific tradeoffs and caveats which may make it ideal (or not) to your use case:
  - `begin()`, `end()`, `rbegin()` and `rend()` iterators are provided.
 When an element is erased its position is just considered to be empty and will be skipped while iterating.
 If there is a large hole between two occupied positions then it will be jumped over in a single bound (it is not necessary to visit each position to check if it's occupied.)